HST 202 Module #8

 Activity: Red Scare Simulation

-Objective: To engage students in a role-playing simulation of the Red Scare in the United States during the 1950s, and to help them understand the historical context and consequences of this era.
+Objective: Our goal is to engage in a role-playing simulation of the Red Scare in the United States during the 1950s.
+Through this activity, we aim to understand the historical context and consequences of this era.

 Classroom: "A Day in the Life of a 1950s American"